top of page

 Researching stocks is very important in investing.
 You can't just buy any random stock.
 You need to know what you're investing in and why it is a good investment.
 You are investing in the future of a company when you buy its stock.
 As a shareholder, you plan for the company to grow and for the money you invested (by buying its stock) to grow too.
 This will not happen if you buy just any stock.

 There are many ways to research stocks.
-I will be sharing a few that I use below.
+I will be sharing a couple that I use below.

 Another way to research stocks is to visit the Motley Fool channel on Apple News.
 (Motley Fool is a subscription-based financial website.)
 Most articles published by them give easy-to-understand stock recommendations.
 Motley Fool gives stock tips of all types from Small Cap stocks (companies valued from $300 million to $2 billion) to Large Cap stocks (companies valued at more than $10 billion) to articles on specific topics.

-After you find a stock, you must determine if it is a good investment or not.
+After you find a stock, you must determine if it is worth taking a deeper dive into.
 First, check its one year graph.
 Has it been trending up in price?
-If it has, it is a good thing.
-Next, check the 52 week high.
-You might not want to buy the stock that day the price is at the 52 week high.
-You may have heard the saying, "Buy low, sell high."
-It's one of the most important rules in investing.
-You don't want to buy a stock when the price jumps to the 52 week high and have it dip back down after you already bought it.
-By then, you already lost some money.
-Finally, check its annual report.
+If so, that's usually a good thing.
+If not, see if there's a reason why.
+Make sure you understand why the stock's price is moving the way it is.
+The, check its annual report.
 In a company's annual report, they talk about if they grew within a one year period and how they did overall in the past year.
 This will give you a good idea on how stable the company is and how they will do in the coming years.